Code-Fellows-School-Work/ten-thousand/README.md

 Any tests of note?
 - All 62 tests pass in version_1
-- 2 tests pass and 2 tests fail in version_2
+- All 4 tets pass in version_2
-- Have not tried running tests in version_3
+- Status of version_3 tests:
+    - test_get_scorers.py - 0/7 pass
+    - test_sim_advanced.py - 4/4 pass
+    - test_validate_keepers.py - 3/3 pass